Visibility Rules

 Details

-Show / Hide
+Hide

-Shows or hides the entire option when the rule's conditions match.
+Hides the entire option when the rule’s conditions match.
 A hidden option is removed from the calculator layout and its value is excluded from pricing and cart data.

 Require